TheAttentionSeeker5050/django-job-board/README.md

 ## **Description**

 Panda Jobs is a comprehensive job board platform developed using Django, Django Templates, jQuery, and MySQL.
 It bridges job seekers and employers with features like job postings, applications, resume uploads, and user-friendly dashboards.
+Visit live demo of the site at: https://panda-jobs.nicolas-castellano.com

 ## **Prerequisites**